Wild rice: Prehistory

 Archaeological and other scientific investigations have focused on the prehistoric exploitation of wild rice by humans, including: 1) the Anishinaabe, 2) so-called proto-Anishinaabe who may have later transformed into this culture from an earlier form, 3) other indigenous groups who exist today such as the Sioux people, and 4) archaeological-categorized cultures from the Initial and Terminal Woodland periods whose living lineages today are more difficult to identify.
 A seminal 1969 archaeological study indicated the prehistoric nature of indigenous wild rice harvesting and processing through radiocarbon dating, putting to rest argument made by some European-Americans that wild rice production did not begin until post-contact times.
 Researchers tested clay linings of thermal features and jigging pits associated with parching and threshing of the plant.

 But a more precise dating of the antiquity of human use of wild rice and the appearance of the plant itself in lakes and streams have been the subjects of continuing academic debates.
 These disputes may be framed around these questions: When did wild rice first appear in various areas of the region?
 When was it plentiful enough to be harvested in quantities to be a significant food source?
 What is the relationship of wild rice to the introduction of pottery and to increases in indigenous populations in the past 2,000 years?
 "The use of wild rice by and its influence on prehistoric people in northeast Minnesota has led to much argument among archaeologists and paleoecologists".

 As an example, archaeologists divide human occupation of northeast Minnesota into numerous time periods.
-They are: the Paleo-Indian period from 7,000 years ago (5000 BC) extending back to an uncertain time after the glaciers receded from the last Ice Age; the Archaic period from 2,500 to 7,000 years ago (5000–500 BC); the Initial Woodland period from 2,500 to 1,300 years ago (500 BC–700 AD); the Terminal Woodland period from 1,300 to 400 years ago (700–1600 AD); and the historical period after that time.
+They are: the Paleo-Indian period from 7,000 years ago (5000 BCE) extending back to an uncertain time after the glaciers receded from the last Ice Age; the Archaic period from 2,500 to 7,000 years ago (5000–500 BCE); the Initial Woodland period from 2,500 to 1,300 years ago (500 BCE–700 CE); the Terminal Woodland period from 1,300 to 400 years ago (700–1600 CE); and the historical period after that time.
 These rough dates are open to debate and vary by location in the state.

 In general, two lines of inquiry have focused on archaeological wild rice: 1) The radiocarbon dating of charred wild rice seeds or the associated charcoal left behind during the parching stage of rice production, and 2) Examination of preserved wild rice seeds associated with specific prehistoric pottery styles found in excavations of processing sites.
-Different pottery styles in northern Minnesota are linked to certain times in the Initial and Terminal Woodland periods stretching from around 500 BC to the time of contact between indigenous peoples and Europeans.
-To place this in context, "Although ceramics may have appeared as early as 2,000 BC in the southeastern United States, it is about 1,500 years later that they became evident in the Midwest".
+Different pottery styles in northern Minnesota are linked to certain times in the Initial and Terminal Woodland periods stretching from around 500 BCE to the time of contact between indigenous peoples and Europeans.
+To place this in context, "Although ceramics may have appeared as early as 2,000 BCE in the southeastern United States, it is about 1,500 years later that they became evident in the Midwest".
 After European contact, indigenous wild rice processors generally abandoned ceramic vessels in favor of metal kettles.